mwgg/passera/README.md

 passwords for each website, without the need to store them either locally or with an online service.

-Linux and Windows binaries are available for download from this repository.

 Passera turns any entered text into a strong password up to 64 characters long and copies it to clipboard.
 Figure out a decent system for yourself that will allow unique passphases for every website, such